Block login for specified usernames.

-Based on a suggestion from @jmadea, WPf2b now allows you to specify a regex that will shortcut the login process if the requested username matches.
+WPf2b allows you to specify a regex that will shortcut the login process if the requested username matches.

 WPf2b doesn’t do anything to the regex other than make it case-insensitive.

-If you’re running PHP 7, you can now specify an array of users instead:
+If you’re running PHP 7 or later you can specify an array of users instead: